When is BBC One's Talking Heads revival on TV?

 The BBC is bringing back playwright Bennett’s monologue series, which first aired back in the 1980s and featured the likes of Oscar winner Maggie Smith.
 The acclaimed series was followed up with a second outing, airing in the 1990s.

-Now the likes of Jodie Comer, Imelda Staunton, Tamsin Greig and The Hobbit star Martin Freeman will take on the familiar roles – while Bennett has also penned two brand new monologues for the occasion.
+Now the likes of Jodie Comer, Imelda Staunton, Tamsin Greig and The Hobbit star Martin Freeman will take on the familiar roles – while Bennett has also penned two brand new monologues for the occasion: : The Shrine and An Ordinary Woman.

 Bennett said of the revival, “In such difficult circumstances, that the BBC should choose to remount both series of Talking Heads, and produce two entirely new ones, is a comfort and a huge compliment.
 I hope a new generation of actors will get and give as much pleasure as we did 20 and 30 years ago.”